kubernetes/kubernetes/docs/admin/kube-apiserver.md

       --apiserver-count=1: The number of apiservers running in the cluster --authentication-token-webhook-cache-ttl=2m0s: The duration to cache responses from the webhook token authenticator.
 Default is 2m
       --authentication-token-webhook-config-file="": File with webhook configuration for token authentication in kubeconfig format.
 The API server will query the remote service to determine authentication for bearer tokens.
       --authorization-mode="AlwaysAllow": Ordered list of plug-ins to do authorization on secure port.
-Comma-delimited list of: AlwaysAllow,AlwaysDeny,ABAC,Webhook,RBAC
+Comma-delimited list of: AlwaysAllow,AlwaysDeny,ABAC,Webhook,RBAC,Keystone
       --authorization-policy-file="": File with authorization policy in csv format, used with --authorization-mode=ABAC, on the secure port.
       --authorization-rbac-super-user="": If specified, a username which avoids RBAC authorization checks and role binding privilege escalation checks, to be used with --authorization-mode=RBAC.
       --authorization-webhook-cache-authorized-ttl=5m0s: The duration to cache 'authorized' responses from the webhook authorizer.
 Default is 5m.